AryehMiller/AryehMiller.github.io/_projects/1_project.md

 ---
 layout: page
 title: The Evolution of Key Innovations
-description: Studies on the evolution of organismal features that facilitate major ecological shifts
+description: Research on the evolution of organismal features that facilitate major ecological shifts
 img: assets/img/12.jpg
 importance: 1
 category: work